deephaven/deephaven-core/pyclient/README.md

 ## Use a combo aggregation on a table

-Combo aggregations can be executed on tables in the Python client.
-This example shows how to create a combo aggregation that averages the `Count` column of a table, and aggregates it by the `Group` column.
+Combined aggregations can be executed on tables in the Python client.
+This example creates a combo aggregation that averages the `Count` column of a table, and aggregates it by the `Group` column.

 ```
 from pydeephaven import Session, ComboAggregation